Yuquot Whalers' Shrine: Repatriation

 The repatriation of the Shrine and its contents were mired by extenuating and complicating circumstances.
 Canada does not presently have legislation in governing repatriation; however, museums act as caretakers on a case-by-case basis.
-In the United States, the Native American Graves Protection and Repatriation Act (NAGPRA) requires Native American cultural items to be returned to 'lineal descendents'.
+In the United States, the Native American Graves Protection and Repatriation Act (NAGPRA) requires Native American cultural items to be returned to 'lineal descendants'.
 The current discourse of the Shrine is to build a community centre that would house the Shrine, or build a replica of the Shrine.
 Jonaitas explains, however, that there needs to be a more 'nuanced' view and understanding of how historical events occurring, both before and after the acquisition, have presented challenges as to how to repatriate in light of loss of ceremonial rituals and traditions surrounding the handling of such sacred items.
 The repatriation of the Whalers' Shrine was the subject of a 1994 documentary entitled 'Washing of Tears' by filmmaker and anthropologist, Hugh Brody.

 As of April 2025, the Yuquot Whaler's Shrine has been returned to the Mowachaht/Muchalaht.
 Repatriation was made official on the 25th of March, 2025, and there are currently no plans to have the artifacts on public display.